 Three INAs were established in rural farming areas where the groundwater overdraft was less severe than in AMAs.
 The Douglas INA and the Joseph City INA were established as the initial INAs.
 The Harquahala INA was designated in 1982.
 The management objective in an INA is the prevention of further declines of groundwater supplies primarily through prohibition of irrigation acreage expansion.
-Any land not irrigated during the years 1975 through 1979 in the Douglas and Joseph City INAs, and during the years 1976 through 1980 in the Harquahala INA, cannot now be irrigated.
+With certain exceptions, any land not irrigated during the years 1975 through 1979 in the Douglas and Joseph City INAs, and during the years 1976 through 1980 in the Harquahala INA, cannot now be irrigated.
 Specific water conservation measures are not required within an INA, although it is hoped that all water users within INAs will conserve water where possible.
-ADWR generally does not regulate the quantity of water used within an INA, although water users are required to file for underground storage and recovery permits, file notice of intent to drill wells and obtain notices of irrigation authority to irrigate eligible lands.
+ADWR generally does not regulate the quantity of water used within an INA, although water users are required to file a notice of intent to drill before drilling a well and must obtain a notice of irrigation authority to irrigate eligible lands.
+A person who wishes to store water underground in an INA must apply for an underground storage facility permit.
 Also, owners of non-exempt wells must use approved measuring devices and submit annual groundwater pumping reports.